Sturlunga saga

-Sturlunga saga is the main source of Icelandic history during the 12th and 13th centuries and was written by people who experienced the internal power struggle which ended in Iceland's loss of sovereignty and submission to Norway in 1262–64; the descriptions of wounds in Íslendinga saga are so detailed that they may be based on eyewitness accounts used in compensation claims.
+Sturlunga saga is the main source of Icelandic history during the 12th and 13th centuries and was written by people who experienced the internal power struggle which ended in Iceland's loss of sovereignty and submission to Norway in 1262–1264; the descriptions of wounds in Íslendinga saga are so detailed that they may be based on eyewitness accounts used in compensation claims.
 It is also indispensable for the details of social history which it contains.
 Indirect evidence suggests that it was compiled by Þórðr Narfason (d.
 1308), who may also have written Geirmundar þáttr and Haukdæla þáttr and possibly also Sturlu þáttr.

 The work is preserved in somewhat differing versions in two defective Western Icelandic parchments dating to the second half of the 14th century, the Króksfjarðarbók and the Reykjafjarðarbók (AM 122 a fol. and AM 122 b fol.), and in 17th-century paper manuscripts derived from these.
 The former also contains material from Hákonar saga Hákonarsonar; the latter contains interpolations from Þorgils saga Skarða and also contains Sturlu þáttr and two sagas which are not usually counted as part of Sturlunga saga, Jartegna saga Guðmundar biskups and Arna saga biskups.

+It has been translated into English by Julia H. McGrew, with the occasional assistance of Sigurður Nordal.
+This translation features oddities such as excerpts from a letter or a Lorem ipsum placeholder in the middle of the text.